Qrouger/HInt/README.md

 ## Setup protein file
 Protein file need to contains all UniprotID or all sequences in fasta format of preys and baits. <br>
-This can be protein ncbi fasta file, classic fasta file, uniprotID list file or a combination of all. <br>
+This can be protein ncbi fasta file, classic fasta file, uniprotID's or a combination of all. <br>
 >Protein file exemple

 >[!TIP]